Forum Discussion

 From “No” to “Now”: A 7-Layer Strategy for Enterprise AI Safety

 The “block” posture on Generative AI has failed.
 In a global enterprise, banning these tools doesn't stop usage; it simply pushes intellectual property into unmanaged channels and creates a massive visibility gap in corporate telemetry.
-As 2026 approaches, the mandate has shifted from stopping AI to hardening the environment so that innovation can run at velocity without compromising data sovereignty.
+The priority has now shifted from stopping AI to hardening the environment so that innovation can run at velocity without compromising data sovereignty.

 1. Identity: The Only Verifiable Perimeter